hyperledger-archives/grid-rfcs/text/0000-location.md

 to, otherwise the transaction is invalid.
 - The agent must have the permission can_update_location for the organization, otherwise the transaction is invalid.
-- The new properties must be valid for the location_type.
+- The new properties must be valid for the location_namespace.
 For example, if the location is a GS1 location, its properties must only contain properties that are included in the GS1 Schema.
 If it includes a property not in the GS1 Schema the transaction is invalid.